Order-isomorphic Morass-definable $\eta_1$-orderings

 \section{Ultrapowers of $\R$ over $\omega$}

 We turn our attention to $\romu$, an ultrapower of $\R$ over a non-principal ultrafilter on $\omega$, $U$.
 By results of G. Dales [\ref{Dales1}], J. Esterle [\ref{Esterle2}] and B. Johnson [\ref{Johnson}] the existence of an $\R$-linear order-preserving monomorphism from the finite elements of $\romu$, for some non-principal ultrafilter on $\omega$, $U$, into the Esterle algebra is sufficient to prove the existence of a discontinuous homomorphism of $C(X)$, the algebra of continuous real valued functions on $X$, where $X$ is an infinite compact Hausdorff space.
-In a later paper, relying essentially on the techniques of this paper, we prove that it is consistent that such a monomorphism exists in a model of set theory in which $2^{\aleph_0}=\aleph_3$.
-In anticipation of such a construction, we finish this paper with a proof that in the Cohen extension adding $\aleph_3$-generic reals of a model of ZFC+CH containing a simplified $(\omega_1,2)$-morass, ultrapowers of $\R$ over standard ultrafilters on $\omega$ are gap-2 morass definable, and hence are order-isomorphic with other gap-2 morass-definable $\eta_1$-orderings.
+In a later paper, relying on the techniques of this paper, we prove that it is consistent that such a monomorphism exists in a model of set theory in which $2^{\aleph_0}=\aleph_3$.
+In anticipation of such a construction, we finish this paper with a proof that in the Cohen extension adding $\aleph_3$-generic reals of a model of ZFC+CH containing a simplified $(\omega_1,2)$-morass, there is an ultrapower of $\R$ over a standard ultrafilter on $\omega$ that is gap-2 morass-definable, and hence is order-isomorphic with other gap-2 morass-definable $\eta_1$-orderings.
 This result extends Theorem 6.15 [\ref{Dumas}], that in the Cohen extension adding $\aleph_2$-generic reals of a model of $ZFC + CH$ containing a simplified gap-1 morass, ultrapowers of $\R$ over standard ultrafilters on $\omega$ are order-isomorphic.